 When a particular currency is stopped from circulation and a new currency is introduced, it is called demonetization.
 In November 2016 we have witnessed demonetization in our country.
-PM Narendra Modi announced demonetization in the country to control over corruption in the country, to stop fund flow to illegal activity and most importantly to bring out the black money from the corrupted people.
-After demonetization fund flow to illegal activity and corruption has been reduced to certain extend in the country but black money has not been recovered as expected.
-That is why some economist and opposition are criticizing the government till now.
+PM Narendra Modi announced demonetization in the country to control corruption in the country, to stop fund flow to illegal activity and most importantly to bring out the black money from the corrupted people.
+After demonetization fund flow to illegal activity and corruption has been reduced to a certain extent in the country but black money has not been recovered as expected.
+That is why some economists and opposition are criticizing the government until now.

 250 Words essay on Demonetization / Demonetization Essay 4

 The process of withdrawing currency from circulation is called demonetization.
 The term demonetization has become very popular in India after 8th November 2016.
 On that day PM Narendra Modi declared suddenly demonetization in India.
 This is not the first time that demonetization occurred in our country.
 Earlier demonetization has occurred in India in 1946 and 1978.
 Though the government wanted to make some economic growth in the country through demonetization, as a sudden declaration of demonetization lots of chaos and confusion occurred in the country.
 After demonetization about 15.44 lacs, crore worth of Rs 500 and 1000 notes stopped being legal tender.